 Eggs are good for snacks and even breakfast on the go.
 Eggs are packed with protein and potassium.
 I like mine sprinkled with just a tad bit of salt and pepper, please.

-Hummus packs are great for dipping your vegetables.
+Hummus, which is created with chickpeas, is great for dipping your vegetables.
 I like mine with carrots or celery sticks.
 Just pack your veggies in a Ziploc bag and toss your hummus pack in and you’ve got a delicious snack that’s a healthy alternative to chips and dip.

 11. String Cheese

 Who doesn’t love cheese?
 String cheese is great with crackers or it can be eaten by itself.
 Just pop some in the kids lunchboxes or toss them into your bag as you’re headed out the door.